Sa-ff/Acute-Lymphoblastic-Leukemia-CNN-Backend/README.md

 2. Append /docs
 Example: http://localhost:8002/docs

 Troubleshooting

-Backend Not Starting-
+Backend Not Starting -
 Ensure you activate the virtual environment.
 Reinstall dependencies: pip install -r req.txt

-Model Not Loading-
+Model Not Loading -
-Verify correct filename in cnn_loader.py
-Confirm the .keras file is in the backend folder
+Verify correct filename in cnn_loader.py Confirm the .keras file is in the backend folder